 In a dramatic climax, she says “By the man to whom these belong, I am with child.”
 And she said, “Please determine whose these are—the signet and cord, and staff.”
 (Genesis 38:25)

 Judah realizes how wrong he was and allows her to remain in his house.
-Tamar gives birth to twins, Perez and Zerah.
-Perez being the son in the lineage of Christ.
+Tamar gives birth to twin boys, Perez and Zerah.
+Perez being the son of Jesus’ genealogy.

 This is pretty much the end of the story of Judah and Tamar.
 1 Chronicles 4:21 mentions that Sheelah has a son named Er, which leads one to think that perhaps Tamar was given to Sheelah in marriage and he did provide a son to carry on the line of Er.

 Is there Anything to Learn from the Story of Tamar in the Bible?

 This has been the most difficult post in these Bible studies on mothers of the Bible for me to put into modern day context.
 An ancient people, strange inheritance customs which were common practice, a family line, all make for an unrelatable story.

 I mean, really?
 What a crazy story, but it feels significant.